louis-parent/Quill/README.md

 #### Sizing

 The classes `width` and `height` can be used to defined the size of an element.
 Four prefixes are available for different sizes : `full-`, `three-quarter-`, `half-` and `quarter-`.

+#### Rounding

+There are four level of rounded border. `soft-rounded` class is used for a discrete rounding, `rounded` class is a standard rounded element, `very-rounded` is class for element like pills, and `circular` make the element circular.

+#### CTA

+CTA are emphasis interactible elements defined with the class `cta`.
+There are variant with both class `primary` and `secondary` to choose the color.
+By default the CTA is fully colored, but the class `discrete` only emphasis the border.
+The class `floating` make a circular CTA like floating button.